buddapool/buddapool.github.io/_categories/about.md

     In September 2022, I launched this pool as a Single Stake Pool Operator (SSPO), contributing to the stability and decentralization of Cardano.
 All operator rewards flow back into Buddhist activities &mdash; supporting temples, feeding those in need, printing Dhamma books, and teaching meditation.
   </p>
   <blockquote class="about-quote">
-    &ldquo;When the mind is stable, everything is at peace.&rdquo;
+    &ldquo;When the mind is calm, everything is at peace.&rdquo;
   </blockquote>
 </section>